vdresch/tracktime/README.md

 Workout Integration: Automatically buzz only during the run segments of your structured Garmin workouts.

 ### Getting Started
-Installation
-Download and install the TrackTime app from the Garmin Connect IQ Store.
+Download and install the TrackTime app for free from the Garmin Connect IQ Store (coming soon).
+Or just download the TrackTime.prg and transfer manually to the Apps folder in the watch.
 Ensure that your Garmin device is compatible with the app.

 ### Usage
 On the run settings, you must add the Data Field to a Data Screen.
 The pace and split distances can be customized on the Connect IQ phone app.